mac-theobio/QMEE/assignments.md

 ## permutation assignment

 - what are good summary statistics when we want to comparing among more than two groups? (sum of squared differences among groups/between group means and overall mean; sum of abs value of differences between group median and overall median; $F$-statistic from `anova()`).
-See [lizards_perm.R](lizards example)
+See [lizards example](lizards_perm.R).

 ### extracting summary statistics: